 Peer review is a process to assess and evaluate a clinician's work with a patient or group of patients by a clinician in the same field who has similar training, experience, and expertise.
-An APRN, when available, or an experienced RN practicing under nurse protocol who has completed a baccalaureate or master's level Health Assessment course should observe a RN performing in the field for review.
+An APRN, when available, or an experienced RN practicing under nurse protocol should observe a RN performing in the field for review.
 If the nurse is an APRN, the review should be provided by another APRN or a physician.
-If the pool of practitioners is too small within the district, external peer reviews may be utilized to meet this standard.
+If the pool of practitioners is too small within the district, external peer reviewers may be utilized to meet this standard.